QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer

-It is associated with a property of a physical system such as the spin of an electron (`up' or `down' along some axis and there is a sense in which a qubit can indeed be in two `extreme states', corresponding to the two possible outcomes of some measurement, hence the analogy to a classical bit.
-However, such pairs of extreme, namely perfectly distinguishable states do not exhaust the set of states a qubit can be in -- a general \textit{state} $\ket{\psi}$ that lives in a 2-dimensional \textit{complex} vector space (more precisely a Hilbert space.\footnote{Such states $\ket{\psi}$ are also referred to as \textit{pure} states, as opposed to \textit{mixed} states.
+It is associated with a property of a physical system such as the spin of an electron, which can be `up' or `down' along some axis and there is a sense in which a qubit can indeed be in two `extreme states', corresponding to the two possible outcomes of some measurement, hence the analogy to a classical bit.
+However, such pairs of extreme, namely perfectly distinguishable states do not exhaust the set of states a qubit can be in -- a general \textit{state} $\ket{\psi}$ lives in a 2-dimensional \textit{complex} vector space, more precisely a Hilbert space.\footnote{Such states $\ket{\psi}$ are also referred to as \textit{pure} states, as opposed to \textit{mixed} states.
 The latter are a different kind of object and in particular allow one to represent probabilistic mixtures over pure states when there is a lack of knowledge of which pure state was prepared.
 The formalism in this work will only make reference to pure states.} In denoting a state vector as $\ket{\psi}$, read `ket psi', we use notation that is common in physics and called \emph{braket} notation; why decorating a vector with a `ket' symbol, $\ket{ \ }$, is useful will become clear momentarily. }

-\ed{ Let $\ket{0}$ and $\ket{1}$ denote orthonormal basis vectors of a qubit's Hilbert space, where the labels of these two states correspond to the respective outcomes of a measurement, which are here generically labelled as `0' and `1' of a measurement, a general state of the qubit is a linear combination known as a \textit{superposition}: $\ket{\psi} = \alpha \ket{0} + \beta \ket{1}$, where $\alpha, \beta \in \mathbb{C}$ and $|\alpha|^2 + |\beta|^2 = 1 $.
+\ed{ Let $\ket{0}$ and $\ket{1}$ denote orthonormal basis vectors of a qubit's Hilbert space, where the labels of these two states correspond to the respective outcomes of a measurement, which are here generically labelled as `0' and `1'.
+A general state of the qubit then is a (complex) linear combination known as a \textit{superposition}: $\ket{\psi} = \alpha \ket{0} + \beta \ket{1}$, where $\alpha, \beta \in \mathbb{C}$ and $|\alpha|^2 + |\beta|^2 = 1 $.
 A reader not familiar with complex valued linear algebra and Hilbert spaces will be relieved to learn that no such familiarity is necessary to follow the main content of this work, which will instead use a very intuitive diagrammatic language for these structures, introduced below. }